coreinfrastructure/best-practices-badge/doc/security.md

 ### Online checkers

-Various online checkers give us a clean bill of health.
+Various online checkers give us an overall clean bill of health.
+Most of the checkers test our HTTPS (TLS) configuration and if common hardening mechanisms are enabled.

 For the main bestpractices.coreinfrastructure.org site we have:

 * An "A+" rating from the
-  <a href="https://www.ssllabs.com/ssltest/analyze.html?d=bestpractices.coreinfrastructure.org">Qualys SSL labs check of our TLS configuration</a>.
+  <a href="https://www.ssllabs.com/ssltest/analyze.html?d=bestpractices.coreinfrastructure.org">Qualys SSL labs check of our TLS configuration</a>
+  on 2017-01-14.
-* An "A+" rating from the
+* An "A" rating from the
-  <a href="https://securityheaders.io/?q=bestpractices.coreinfrastructure.org">securityheaders.io check of our HTTP security headers</a>.
+  <a href="https://securityheaders.io/?q=https%3A%2F%2Fbestpractices.coreinfrastructure.org">securityheaders.io check of our HTTP security headers</a>
+  on 2017-01-14.
+  It gives us a slightly lower score because we do not include "Public-Key-Pins".
+This simply notes that we are do not implement HTTP Public Key Pinning (HPKP).
+  HPKP counters rogue certificate authorities (CAs), but it also has problems.
+  HPKP makes it harder to switch CAs *and* any error in its configuration, at any time, risks serious access problems that are unfixable - making it somewhat dangerous to use.
+  As a result, we have chosen to not add HPKP at this time.
 * An all-pass report from the
-  <a href="https://www.sslshopper.com/ssl-checker.html#hostname=bestpractices.coreinfrastructure.org">SSLShopper SSL checker</a>.
+  <a href="https://www.sslshopper.com/ssl-checker.html#hostname=bestpractices.coreinfrastructure.org">SSLShopper SSL checker</a>
+  on 2017-01-14.
-* An "A+" rating from the [Mozilla Observatory](https://observatory.mozilla.org/analyze.html?host=master.bestpractices.coreinfrastructure.org) (This link is actually for the master branch.)
+* An "A+" rating from the [Mozilla Observatory](https://observatory.mozilla.org/analyze.html?host=bestpractices.coreinfrastructure.org) scan summary on 2017-01-14.
 * A 96% result from <a href="https://www.wormly.com/test_ssl/h/bestpractices.coreinfrastructure.org/i/157.52.75.7/p/443">Wormly</a>.
   The only item not passed was the "SSL Handshake Size" test; the live site provides 5667 bytes, and they consider values beyond 4K (with unclear